 - The “cost” side of the cost/benefit case will go into a “Total Cost of Ownership” analysis of its own.

-On the other hand, the incremental approach may be more appropriate focus for discussion when:
+On the other hand, the incremental approach is the more appropriate focus for discussion when:

 - The action scenario is viewed more as an investment decision, and management truly wants to weigh costs and expected returns of the action itself, independent of other financial factors in the environment.